MarlonMueller/edge-iot/docs/wiring.md

 idf.py menuconfig
 ```

-Then navigate, e.g., to `LoRa Configuration`.
+Then navigate to `LoRa Configuration`.
 An interface is displayed with
 the corresponding associations between ESP pins and SX1278 pins, as shown
 in the following picture.